What are link parties?

 - Visit/comment/share the link-ups.
 Keep in mind that this can take several hours and it’s appreciated when others share and promote the party.

 Depending on the experience level of the co-hosts with HTML coding, sometimes the host will have to change out the party buttons, tweets, and inlinkz codes for their co-hosts or guest hosts.
-Being somewhat familiar with HTML or text mode so you can edit or troubleshoot any issues with the party coding can definitely be helpful to the host.
+If you plan on helping to host a blog hop or link party, get yourself familiar with HTML or text mode so you can edit or troubleshoot any issues with the party coding.

 What is the role of a co-host?